She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “No?”

-“No,” said Augusto quietly.
+“No,” he said softly.
 “You were ashamed of not having enough.
 I was ashamed of having too much and still not knowing what to do with it.”

 It was the kind of sentence that should have sounded rehearsed and didn’t.